henrysdev/henrysdev_blog/_posts/2021-03-03-building-the-game-i-want-to-play.markdown

 ### The Idea Graveyard

-Around the same time I rediscovered electric piano, I also started to recognize a very persistent and all-to-common thought pattern of mine; **I have an idea for a new piece of software that I deeply want to exist, but I don’t pursue building it because of lack of time + XYZ**.
+Around the same time I rediscovered electric piano, I also started to recognize a very persistent and all-too-common thought pattern of mine; **I have an idea for a new piece of software that I deeply want to exist, but I don’t pursue building it because of lack of time + XYZ**.
 Let me know if any of these sound familiar to you

 > “Someone else has already created something that’s vaguely similar”